How do I plan a road trip in an electric car?

-- Charge points are owned by lots of different companies and sadly, there isn’t one payment system just yet.
-Some take contactless cards but you may need to download an app or get a plastic tag called an RFID (radio frequency identification) in advance.
-Again, check Zap Map a week or so before your journey so you can get what you need before you hit the road.
+- Charge points are owned by lots of different companies and there are a number of different ways to pay.
+Most now accept contactless payment but you may need to download an app or get a plastic tag called an RFID (radio frequency identification) in advance.
+Again, check your charge point app a week or so before your journey so you can get what you need before you hit the road.

 While you’re away

-- You can check the live status of lots of charge points using Zap Map and you can report if they’re not working.
+- You can check the live status of lots of charge points using your charge point app and you can often report if they’re not working.

-- If you need a rapid charge you’ll find them at motorway services, you can usually pay using contactless, check Zap Map to find your nearest one.
+- If you need a rapid charge you’ll find them at motorway services, or at many other places along the UK road network.
+You can usually pay using contactless, and it's best to check your charge point app to find your nearest one.

 This article contains links to other sites.
 We're not responsible for the contents of any of these websites.